 The first mention of an Indian currency is from a 6th century BC text referring to coins punch-marked with symbols called rupa.
-There are also mentions in the 4th century BC to silver coins featuring symbols called rupyarupa.
-The Islamic ruler Sultan Sher Shah Suri issued a coin in 1540 made from silver and with a standard weight.
-This was given the name Rupiya and remained in use even in the time of the British occupation during the 18th century.
-It was during the 1700s that the Bengal Bank and Bank of Hindustan were established and began issuing paper currency called Rupees.
+There are also mentions in the 4th century BC of silver coins featuring symbols called rupyarupa.
+The Islamic ruler Sultan Sher Shah Suri issued a coin in 1540 made from silver, with a standard weight.
+This was given the name Rupiya, and remained in use even in the time of the British occupation during the 18th century.
+It was during the 1700s that the Bengal Bank and Bank of Hindustan were established, and began issuing paper currency called Rupees.
 The gold standard was adopted in 1898 and the Rupee was pegged to the British Pound Sterling.

 India’s National Economy

-India has the 4th biggest economy in the world according to its GDP.
-It also has one of the world’s largest populations with over 1 billion citizens.
-India has an emerging open market economy, and the government are trying to liberalise their policies, placing less control on foreign trade, industry regulation and investment.
+India has the fourth biggest economy in the world according to its GDP.
+It also has one of the world’s largest populations, with over one billion citizens.
+India has an emerging open-market economy, and the government are trying to liberalise their policies, placing less control on foreign trade, industry regulation and investment.
 The country’s main industries include chemicals, textiles, food processing, transportation equipment, steel, cement, petroleum, mining, machinery, pharmaceuticals and software.
-India’s economy is diversified with its basis on both industry and agriculture on both a small and large scale.
-India’s farming industry has grown by over 5% per year and around 50% of the country’s population is employed by the agriculture sector.
-India’s service sector is also growing which benefits the nation’s economy.
-Information technology services are growing as are the software industry and business outsourcing services.
-The service industry is therefore currently responsible for around 60% of the country’s economic growth.
+India’s economy is diversified, with its basis on industry and agriculture on both a small and large scale.
+India’s farming industry has grown by over 5% per year, and around 50% of the country’s population is employed by the agriculture sector.
+India’s service sector is also growing, which benefits the nation’s economy.
+Information technology services are growing, as are the software industry and business outsourcing services.
+The service industry is currently responsible for around 60% of the country’s economic growth.